peterjc/thapbi-pict/docs/examples/fungal_mock/edit_graph.rst

 The (sometimes large) grey nodes not connected to a red node represent unwanted reads, likely contaminations discussed later.

-In general each species is reprented by a single connected component.
+In general each species is represented by a single connected component.
 The exceptions are *Rhizomucor irregularis* (multiple distantly related entries) and the *Fusarium*.
 The expected sequence for *Fusarium verticillioides* was not seen at all, however there are a great many copies one base away from